Constipation from pain medication – such as opioids – is a common problem

 All opioids cause constipation.
 The rule of thumb is that when they're given at doses providing the same amount of pain relief, the different opioids all cause roughly the same amount of constipation.
 Most experts say the best strategy is to anticipate the side effect by taking a stool softener and a laxative as soon as you start taking the pain reliever.

 Drinking plenty of water is a good all-purpose recommendation, but many patients in pain find that difficult to do.
 Which stool softener and laxative to use is a judgment call.
-Because the goal is to keep the bowels soft and to get the bowels moving, a stool softener like docusate (Colace, other brands) and laxatives that stimulate the bowels like bisacodyl (Dulcolax) or senna are usually recommended.
-If they don't work, a "powder" consisting of polyethylene glycol beads (Miralax, other brands), lactulose, Milk of Magnesia, or magnesium citrate may be needed.
-Bulking agents like psyllium (Metamucil, other brands) actually make things worse when the constipation is caused by opioids.
+Because the goal is to keep the bowels soft and to get the bowels moving, a stool softener like docusate (Colace, other brands) and laxatives that stimulate the bowels like bisacodyl (Dulcolax) or senna are often recommended.
+Other options include polyethylene glycol beads (Miralax, other brands), lactulose, and Milk of Magnesia.